LeToNode/Play2.0-CN-doc/scalaGuide/main/tests/ScalaFunctionalTest.md

 ## Testing a template

-A template being a standard Scala function, you can execute it from your test, and check the result:
+Since a template is a standard Scala function, you can execute it from your test, and check the result:

 ```
 "render index template" in {